sguox002/leetcode/leetcode-all.md

 ->>

 ## math

+<<-710	Random Pick with Blacklist    		32.5%	Hard
+blacklist contains unique integer in range [0,n]. uniform distribution which avoid numbers in blacklist. remap to the end of the array. generate rand%newLen, if number is in the blacklist, we use the hashmap one.
+->>

+<<-724	Find Pivot Index    		44.7%	Easy
+its left sum=right sum. math and prefix sum.
+->>

 <<-753	Cracking the Safe    		51.4%	Hard
 password is a sequene of n digits using 0 to k-1. if a substr matches then unlock return the min length that guarantee to open the box.